by Stacey Osbeck

 Mudbound displays the talents of a person who’s cut her teeth on many different films and honed her craft.
 Much of the movie takes place in 1940s rural Mississippi.
 One of the simplest and yet most hauntingly memorable shots is of a family of fieldworkers trudging out into the mud before dawn, silhouetted by a thin strip of encroaching light bordered between the cloud cover above and the tree line below.
 That shot sets the stage for much of the story.
 It also opened my eyes to an aspect of country life I never considered before—the amount of darkness.
 If you’re in the business of planting and harvesting crops and there’s even a hint of sunlight, there’s work to be done.
 Real life happens when it’s dark.
 By lantern or candlelight, they eat with their families, tell stories, make love, dream.
 These are the moments that much of the movie takes place in.
 The recurrent dim candlelight added to the narrative, giving a fuller picture of their world.

-In the Oscar race, Morrison’s up against heavy hitter Roger “name it he’s probably shot it” Deakins.
+In the Oscar race, Morrison is up against heavy hitter Roger Deakins, who with 14 nominations and still no golden statuette, many are hoping that this year, finally, he won’t have to go home empty-handed.
 Which is fine.
 Being nominated alone can open so many new and exciting doors to an already established career.
-And win or lose, I’m sure we’ll be seeing much more on the horizon from Rachel Morrison.
+And win or lose I’m sure we’ll be seeing much more on the horizon from Rachel Morrison.